 Nature abhors a dark forest

 What does timber removal have to do with excellent wildlife habitat?
 Almost everything, as it turns out.
 But don’t trust me, and don’t trust the timber industry.
 The folks who recognize the need for increased timber removals by a variety of means are wildlife scientists, birding enthusiasts, and conservation initiatives like the Longleaf Alliance who have been working for more than a decade to bring back longleaf and other types of forest communities in the South.
 But let’s give the timber industry credit, they too are looking to manage their forests for the benefit of wildlife, through research and initiatives such as the North American Forest Partnership.
-The NAFP wants you to understand the mutually beneficial relationship between the forest sector and those who simply love a forest by taking a walk in the woods.
+The NAFP wants you to understand the mutually beneficial relationship between the forest sector and those who simply love a forest by being "forest proud."

 Decline by lack of a thousand cuts